pypa/packaging.python.org/source/guides/writing-pyproject-toml.rst

 will be available.
 Executing this command will do the equivalent of ``import sys; from spam import main_cli; sys.exit(main_cli())``.

-Script entry points must use the ``module:object`` form.
-The object reference should point to a function that can be called with no arguments, not to a module by itself.
+Script entry points are written as :ref:`object references <entry-points>`, such as ``importable.module`` or ``importable.module:object.attr``.
+For script commands, the object reference should usually point to a callable object that can be called with no arguments, rather than to a module by itself.

 On Windows, scripts packaged this way need a terminal, so if you launch them from within a graphical application, they will make a terminal pop